Configure an OpenID/OAuth application from the Azure AD app gallery

-For OpenID Connect and OAuth apps, the Add button is disabled by default.
 Here the tenant admin should select the sign-up button and provide the consent to the application.
 The application is then added to the customer tenant, where you can do the configurations.
 There's no need to add the application explicitly.

 After successful authentication, you accept the consent from the consent page.
 After that, the application home page appears.